Skip to content

 Family History/Genealogical Research/Whakapapa Group:

-Held on the first and third Thursday every month.
+Held on the third Thursday every month.
 This is held in the afternoon at 1.30pm, cost is a gold coin donation, unless you have a group membership (please ask for more details of this cost saving service).
 You are welcome to bring your own laptop or tablet, use our wifi and share our range of resources at the Community Archives, also help and support each others research.

 Te utu - Admission